 Faith Integration Modules / Learning Objects

-Module 7: What is meant by the integration of faith and learning?
+Module 2: What is the goal of Christian teaching and learning?

 Video Clip Introduction (Download RealPlayer)

 Some Christian educators summarize the goal of education to be,